-Now the clocks have gone back and the air has turned chilly, the age-old debate about when to rug your horse is in full swing.
+With the darker nights drawing in and the air turning chilly, the age-old debate about when to rug your horse is in full swing.
 With plenty in the media about the benefits to equine health of not over-rugging your horse, the SEIB team have come up with the following things to think about:

 Clipping – If your horse is unclipped, he is far less likely to need a rug on in the Autumn months.
 Once a horse has been clipped, he will most likely need a rug on unless the temperature is unseasonably warm.
 If you plan on leaving your horse out over-night into Winter and want to keep riding him, a trace clip as opposed to a hunter clip can work wonders with helping him stay warm in the field.